 These are all vibrant memories now tucked in my heart which I stitched back together.

 Oh yes. the tears still stream down my cheeks just like today because I miss you terribly.
 Love never died even if you are gone from my embrace.
-Eleven years ago, I felt the world swallowed me up.
+Sixteen years ago, I felt the world swallowed me up.
 I thought I could not live with the unbearable gut-wrenching pain in my heart.
 At times, I thought I went crazy.
 I barely survived.
 I had to find that courage to live because your two sisters and dad needed me.
 That difficult journey left me literally with a broken heart but not too broken because why did God give me a second wind in life to make a difference in this mortal world?

 I wonder if you would still lecture me on “mom…it is like this..”
 You and your sisters were the best teachers on parenting that books could not deliver.
 I learned so much.